 ---|

-- Best for: college, office, school |
+โ Best for: college, office, school |

-- Affordable |
+โ Affordable |

-- Retains the shape when empty |
+โ Retains the shape when empty |

-- Usually, very organized |
+โ Usually, very organized |

-- Less space in the main compartment |
+โ Less space in the main compartment |

-In the last few years, a lot of tech-savvy people have been replacing their regular backpacks with laptop backpacks.
-Today, some of us need to carry our laptops with us everywhere we go.
-So having a tech-friendly backpack is essential.
+In the last few years, many tech-savvy people have been replacing their regular backpacks with laptop backpacks.
+Some of us need to carry our laptops with us everywhere we go, so having a tech-friendly backpack is essential.
+These backpacks have a dedicated, padded laptop compartment that keeps your laptop safe.
+They also come with many pockets and compartments for organizing chargers, tablets, headphones, keys, pens and notebooks, sunglasses, and other everyday items.

+That said, laptop backpacks usually have a slightly smaller main compartment compared to regular college backpacks.
+Theyโll fit around 5-10 l less than a similarly sized college backpack.
 Most laptop backpacks are specialized for everyday use in the office.
-Because of that, they have padded straps and soft back-side panels for comfort, they’re minimalistic and professional-looking, and they retain their shape when half-full or empty.
-Because they’ve gained such popularity, and a lot of Chinese manufacturers have started offering solid options in the 20-50$ range.
+Because of that, they have padded straps and soft back-side panels for comfort, theyโre minimalistic and professional-looking, and they retain their shape when half-full or empty.
+Since theyโve gained popularity, many Chinese manufacturers have started offering solid options in the $20-50 range.

-Read Next: Best 17-Inch Laptop Backpacks in 2021 Compared
+Read Next: Best 17-Inch Laptop Backpacks in 2022 Compared

-Mini Backpacks
+3. Mini Backpacks

 Key Features: |